dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite favorites faves-obama.db --screen_name=BarackObama

+## Retrieving Twitter lists

+The `lists` command retrieves all of the lists belonging to one or more users.

+    $ twitter-to-sqlite lists lists.db simonw dogsheep

+This command also accepts the `--sql` and `--attach` and `--ids` options.

+To additionally fetch the list of members for each list, use `--members`.

 ## Retrieving Twitter list memberships

 The `list-members` command can be used to retrieve details of one or more Twitter lists, including all of their members.